hadiasghari/pyasn/README.md

 both IPV4 and IPV6 network prefixes.
 The current release is a beta.
 Compared to the previous version, it provides support for Python 2 and 3; adds new functionality, performance improvements, and unit-tests.

-*pyasn* is developed and maintained by researchers at the Economics of Cybersecurity research group at Delft University of Technology (http://econsec.tbm.tudlft.nl).
+*pyasn* was initially developed and maintained by researchers of the TU Delft’s Faculty of Technology, Policy and Management (TPM) Delft Cybersecurity group (https://www.tudelft.nl/tbm/cybersecurity).
 The package is used on an almost daily basis and bugs are fixed pretty quickly.
 The package is largely developed and maintained by Hadi Asghari and Arman Noroozian.
 Please report any bugs via GitHub (https://github.com/hadiasghari/pyasn) or email the developers.

 Installation